Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Dataset Construction

+As discussed in Section \ref{section:intro}, accessible textual training data for analog circuit knowledge is scarce, which has become a challenge for applying LLMs in analog circuit design.
+This section first collects textbooks as the raw corpus, following the learning roadmap of analog circuits.

-The discipline of analog circuits exhibits distinct hierarchical and progressive characteristics.
-The theoretical study of analog circuits is generally divided into four stages: circuit theory, analog circuit basis, analog integrated circuits, and advanced circuit topics. \emph{Circuit theory} primarily encompasses basic circuit laws, network analysis methods, time and frequency domain analysis, and other fundamental knowledge, establishing the mathematical foundation for future learning. \emph{Analog circuit basis} focuses on discrete device characteristics, basic amplifier circuits, feedback theory, and stability analysis, enabling learners to develop a fundamental understanding of circuit functionality and design methodologies. \emph{Analog integrated circuits} delves into the design of core modules such as opamps, comparators, and reference circuits, as well as the implementation of circuits under CMOS technology.
-Finally, \emph{advanced circuit topics} covers specialized circuits from opamps to PLLs.
+The theoretical learning of analog circuits is usually divided into four stages: circuit theory, analog circuit basis, analog integrated circuits, and advanced circuit topics. \textbf{\bigding{172} Circuit theory} encompasses basic circuit laws, network analysis methods, time and frequency domain analysis, and other fundamental knowledge, establishing the mathematical foundation for future learning. \textbf{\bigding{173} Analog circuit basis} focuses on device characteristics, basic amplifier circuits, feedback theory, and stability analysis, enabling learners to develop a fundamental understanding of circuit functionality and design techniques. \textbf{\bigding{174} Analog integrated circuits} delves into the design of core modules such as op-amps, comparators, and reference circuits, as well as the implementation of circuits under CMOS technology. \textbf{\bigding{175} Advanced circuit topics} covers specialized circuits from op-amps to PLLs.